Frank Clarke (American football)

-Franklin Clarke (February 7, 1934 – July 25, 2018) was an American football wide receiver in the National Football League (NFL) for the Cleveland Browns and Dallas Cowboys.
+Franklin Clarke (February 7, 1934 – July 25, 2018) was an American professional football wide receiver in the National Football League (NFL) for the Cleveland Browns and Dallas Cowboys.
 He played college football at the University of Colorado.

-Early years
+Early life

+Clarke was born on February 7, 1934, in Beloit, Wisconsin.
 Clarke was named after Franklin D. Roosevelt, the 32nd President of the United States.
-He attended Beloit Memorial High School where he received All-state honors in football and track.
+He attended Beloit Memorial High School where he played football and basketball, and was on the track team.
+He received All-State honors in football (Associated Press (AP) second-team end in 1951) and track.
 He clocked 49.9 seconds in the 440-yard dash.
+In 1952, he won the 440-yard race and was a member of the winning 880-yard Beloit relay team in the Wisconsin state-wide track competition.